Christinamawel/indecision/Log.md

 9:00 - 10:00 finish reorganising project and make all pages accessible

 10:00 - 11:30 attempt to create a recycler view for question options. run into bug

+1:00 - 2:00 try to fix implementing recycler view with no luck